Ozzie Albies Player Props: Braves vs. White Sox

 Ozzie Albies At The Plate

-- In 36 games this year (40.4%), Albies has picked up an RBI, and in 18 of those games (20.2%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- Albies has driven in a run in 37 games this season (41.1%), including 19 games with more than one RBI (21.1%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.